KratosMultiphysics/Kratos/applications/MultilevelMonteCarloApplication/README.md

 ``` cmake
 add_app ${KRATOS_APP_DIR}/MultilevelMonteCarloApplication
 ```
-in the compilation configuration, in order to compile the MultilevelMonteCarloApplication along with other required auxiliary Kratos applications.
+in the compilation configuration, in order to compile the `MultilevelMonteCarloApplication` application.

 ## Hierarchical Monte Carlo methods
 * Repeatedly generate the random input and solve the associated deterministic problem.
 * Convergence to the exact statistics as the number of realizations grows.
 * Problem under consideration considered as a black-box.
-* Convergence rate independent from stochstic space dimension.
+* Convergence rate independent from stochastic space dimension.

 ### Monte Carlo